dock108/mini-golf-break/README.md

 ## Development

-See the [DEVELOPMENT_GUIDE.md](docs/development-guide.md) for details on the project structure, key components, and how to extend the game.
+See the [development guide](docs/development-guide.md) for details on the project structure, key components, and how to extend the game.

 ## Contributing